-STEP 1: CREATE AND PRACTICE Household Emergency Plan
+STEP 1: CREATE AND PRACTICE

+Household Emergency Plan

 YOUR HOUSEHOLD Address

-Name Phone e numbers

-Name Phone e numbers

-Name Phone e numbers

-Name Phone e numbers

-Name Phone e numbers
+Name Phone nu umbers

-1. If we can't get home or contact each other we will The Getaway Kits are stored in the
+If we can't get home or conta meet or leave a message at: act each other we w ill The Getaway Kits are stored in the

-meet or leave a message at:

-Name 4.
-The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during
+Name Contact details 4.
+The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during an emergency

-Contact details an emergency

 Name (back-up)

 Contact details 5.
-Friends/neighbours who may need our help or who
+Friends/neighbours who may need our help or who can help us

-Name (out of town) can help us Name
+Name (out of town) Name

 Contact details Address

-The person responsible for colle from school is: ecting the child Iren Phone
+2. The person responsible for confrom school is: ollecting the childre en Phone

 Name Name

 Contact details Address

-3. Emergency Survival Items and (Phone
+3. Emergency Survival Items ar Phone

-Person responsible for checking g water and foo bd 6.
-On a separate sheet of paper draw a plan of the
+Person responsible for checl king water and food 6.
+On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake

-Items will be checked and reple enished on: house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where

-to turn off water, electricity and gas.
+Items will be checked and replenished on: or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

-(check and replenish at least once a year)
+(check and replenish at least once a yea n

-IMPORTANT PH DNE NUM IBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

-Local Police station Water Supplier

-Medical Centre Gas Supplier
+IMPORTANT PHONE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111 Local Police station Water Supplier Medical Centre Gas Supplier Insurance Company Electrician Vet/Kennel/Cattery Plumber Electricity Supplier Builder Council Emergency Helpline